Audio trim guide

 Listening to the selected region is part of the workflow, not an optional extra.

-Keeps export support honest
+Keeps export support visible

 The guide treats trimming and exporting as related but separate questions so the browser cannot over-promise.